Core Competencies for Schol. Comm. Librarians

 - Knowledge of and ability to apply metadata schemata: Often in collaboration with technical services staff and research partners, the SCL must understand and have the ability to apply appropriate metadata schemata.
 This role is increasingly important as new means of interoperability among existing repositories are explored.
 The degree to which metadata creation and application falls to the SCL will depend on existing technical services staff resources.

-- Ability to develop policies: In collaboration with other librarians, researchers on campus, general counsel and in the case of electronic theses and dissertations, the graduate school, the SCL will contribute to the development and implementation of policies related to open access, collection development, digital preservation, copyright and copyright services, and publisher embargoes.
+- Ability to develop policies: In collaboration with other librarians, researchers on campus, general counsel and in the case of electronic theses and dissertations, the graduate school, the SCL may contribute to the development and implementation of policies related to open access, collection development, digital preservation, copyright and copyright services, and publisher embargoes.

 - Reporting statistics in support of outreach and education: Usage data from the repository may be used in outreach, instruction, and promotional efforts.
 The degree to which the SCL is responsible for generating those statistics will depend on the depth of his or her responsibilities in managing the repository.

 Publishing responsibilities for the SCL will vary significantly from one institution to the next.
 Many of those involved in publishing find their responsibilities extend to actively educating, training and being an advocate for open access.
 Some SCLs may write or be principal investigators on grants to fund publishing initiatives, or have knowledge of or use image-editing software, or create epub and other ebook formats.